Jie-Lii/DeepASMM/README.md

 </div>

 ### Experimental Data Introduction
-In this study, we used the dataset of our previously developed *maize gene expression prediction* model DeepCBA for the experiments [Wang et al., 2024](https://www.cell.com/plant-communications/fulltext/S2590-3462(24)00293-1).
+In this study, we used the dataset of our previously developed *maize gene expression prediction* model DeepCBA for the experiments ([Wang et al., 2024](https://www.cell.com/plant-communications/fulltext/S2590-3462(24)00293-1)).
 This dataset includes chromatin interaction and gene expression data of three tissues (shoot, ear, and tassel) of maize (B73).

 The *maize chromatin accessibility prediction* task, also involves the data of three tissues: shoot, ear, and tassel ([Peng et al., 2019](https://www.nature.com/articles/s41467-019-10602-5); [Li et al., 2019](https://www.nature.com/articles/s41467-019-10603-4); [Sun et al., 2020](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02063-7)).
 For each dataset of chromatin accessibility peaks, we extended to 300bp region based on the central locus as positive samples.
 Negative samples were randomly selected from the maize B73 reference genome with the same number as positive samples, ensuring no overlap with positive regions.
 All samples were randomly split into training, validation, and test sets at a ratio of *6:2:2*.

-For the *human chromatin accessibility prediction* task, we used the dataset reported in the Basset model [Kelley et al., 2016](https://genome.cshlp.org/content/26/7/990.full).
+For the *human chromatin accessibility prediction* task, we used the dataset reported in the Basset model ([Kelley et al., 2016](https://genome.cshlp.org/content/26/7/990.full)).
 This dataset contains *2,071,886* sequences of 600bp covering *164* human cell types.
 In this dataset, *1,930,000* sequences were randomly selected as the training set, *70,000* as the validation set, and *71,886* as the test set.

 ## Environment